openstack/devstack-vagrant/README.md

 Local Setup
 --------------------
-Copy ``config.yaml.sample`` to ``config.yaml`` and provide the hostnames you want, and password hash (not password), and sshkey for the stack user.
+Copy ``config.yaml.sample`` to ``config.yaml`` and provide the hostnames you want, and password, and sshkey for the stack user.

 Then run vagrant up.